 If you only need basic spreadsheet functions, you might find Excel’s menus and interface cluttered.
 Google Sheets offers a simpler experience, with many of the same functions.

-If you find yourself repeating the same actions in your spreadsheets, such as formatting a range of cells, macros are a really handy tool.
+Macros are a really handy tool for this.
 They let you automate spreadsheet tasks by recording your keystrokes.
 You can then trigger a macro whenever you need to repeat the action.

 In the past, macros were only available in Excel, but you can now create a macro in Google Sheets too.

-Record a macro directly from the Automate tab in Excel:
+You can record and save a macro directly from the View tab in Excel.

 When you’re working with spreadsheets online, you can take automation to another level by creating connections between them.